hydeenoble/ngx-dynamic-table/README.md

 <ngx-dynamic-table [config]=config></ngx-dynamic-table>
 ```

-And we are done... :dancer::dancer::dancer:
+And we are done... :fire::fire::fire:

 ## License